rastenis/open-authenticator/README.md

 ```bash
 $ docker build --tag openauthenticator .

 $ docker run -p 80:80 -d openauthenticator # or yourPort:80 for custom port
 ```

-You can run `yarn run config` and also perform configuration in the config/config.json file.
-You do not need to map that with `-v` if building locally like this.
+You can run `yarn setup` before building.
+You do not need to map the config folder with `-v` if building locally like this, since it will be included when building the container.

-You also do not have to edit docker-compose.yml to add the domain.

 ### Restoring configuration